Writing shouldn’t be a painful process— but it is for many people.

 I’ve been there.

 To avoid the temptation and mindless scrolling, try FocusMe.
 It blocks websites and other apps so you have to stay on task.
 It also offers productivity tools like a Pomodoro timer and break reminders.
+Use a task timer software to increase your productivity.

 Just know if you set it to block certain sites, you won’t be able to go to those sites until the time is up— even restarting your computer won’t work!